ROORI92/Matlab-Photoshop-PSD-Writer-Reader/README.md

 ### Inputs:

-- inputFolder is the name or path of the folder which contains the images.
+- "inputFolder" is the name or path of the folder which contains the images.
 If name is given then folder must be located in the same directory as the function.

-- outputFile is the name or path of the output PSD file.
+- "outputFile" is the name or path of the output PSD file.

 This function will produce a photoshop psd file called: "output.psd" which contains the input images as layers.